 ✘ Limited connectors

-If you didn’t find a good deal on a monitor during Black Friday last year and decided to save your money for a better sale, you can rest assured that we’ll be reviewing this new HP monitors line this week – which was just released a few months ago and already has the most price-performance HP monitors in it.
+If you didn’t find a good deal on a monitor during Black Friday last year and decided to save your money for a better sale, you can rest assured that we’ll be reviewing this new HP monitors line this week – which had its first screens available just a few months ago and already has the best price-performance HP monitors in it.

-Today, we’ll start with the non-curved 32-inch model, which we believe is one of the best in the series.
-We’ll explain why the 32-inch curved one isn’t in the running at the end of the post.
+Today, we’ll start with the non-curved 32-inch model, which we believe is one of the best in the lineup.
 So, without further ado, let’s have a look at the HP x32 review to see whether it’s the right display for you.
+(At the end of the post we’ll explain why we didn’t include the curved version of this monitor in our list of future reviews.)

 This monitor has the X line’s traditional design, with sturdy features and little to no eye-catching accents.
 It is a rather large monitor, so be sure you have enough desk space to accommodate it.